bookofproofs/bookofproofs.github.io/_sources/history/20th-century/auslander-louis.md

 ### Mathematical Profile (Excerpt):
 * Both Charles Auslander and Ida emigrated to the United States in 1907 when they were babies.
-* Louis, who was known to his friends and colleagues as Lou, had a older brother Maurice, born in Brooklyn, New York, on 3 August 1926.
 * Maurice Auslander also became a prominent mathematician and has a biography in this archive.
 * Louis Auslander was educated in Brooklyn, New York, where he completed both his primary and secondary education.
 * Louis was a talented and devoted mathematician.